Testing

 Testing Challenges

-• Wallet Dependencies: Tests need to interact with wallet extensions
+Tests need to interact with wallet extensions and handle complex wallet state management.

-• Blockchain Interactions: Tests may need to interact with the blockchain
+Tests may need to interact with the blockchain and handle network variability.

-• Network Variability: Blockchain networks can have variable performance
+Blockchain networks can have variable performance and response times.

 Testing Approaches